Facebook pays $53,000 fine for breaching Russian personal data storage law

 More...

-Facebook has paid a RUB4mn ruble ($53,000) fine, which was levied in February, for violating Russia’s personal data storage law.
-Proceedings against the company have been dropped, Russian state-run news agencies reported — without specifying whether or not Facebook now complies with the law, reports East-West Digital News (EWDN).
+Facebook has paid a RUB4mn ($53,000) fine, which was levied in February, for violating Russia’s personal data storage law.
+Proceedings against the company have been dropped, Russian state-run news agencies reported – without specifying whether or not Facebook now complies with the law, reports East-West Digital News (EWDN).

-Over the past years the regulator Roskomnadzor requested Facebook and Twitter several times to report on their compliance with the law.
+During the past few years the regulator Roskomnadzor requested Facebook and Twitter several times to report on their compliance with the law.
 The digital giants held an ambiguous position, sending both positive and negative signals on the matter.

 A range of other international businesses – including Alibaba, AliExpress, Apple, and Google – have been more law-abiding, managing to transfer user data from foreign data centres to Russia.